nidhigaday/Pup-Clicker-KO/README.md

 <br>- Save data in local storage until session ends or browser tab is closed
 <br>- Understand data-binding
 <br>- Update name and no. of clicks of corresponding pup in the DOM and local storage

+<strong>Functionality:</strong>
+<br>- Select a number and submit
+<br>- Everytime 'Get Puppies' button is clicked, the data associated to existing puppies retains and new pupies are added

 <strong>Resources used:</strong>
 <br><a target="_blank" href="http://knockoutjs.com/documentation/">KnockoutJS Documentation</a>